ltgoslo/norec_fine/README.md

 "Target_is_general": (True, False)

-"NFP": Whether or not the Source is 'Not First Person' (True, False)
+"Not_First_Person": Whether or not the Source is 'Not First Person' (True, False)

 "Type": Whether the polar expression is Evaluative (E) or Evaluative Fact Implied (EFINP)